Urban-Analytics-Technology-Platform/demoland-engine/README.md

 The container generates two ZIP files.
 One shall be used in `demoland_engine`, and the other shall be used to deploy the app.

+The file `engine.zip` contains files to be added to the `data` folder of the `demoland-engine` repository.
+Use the information in `hashes.json` to update `data.py` in the `demoland_engine` code.

+The file `app.zip` contains all the necessary files to generate the webapp.
+Note that the new version of `demoland_engine` with all the files from `engine.zip` and correct hashes needs to be deployed before the app.
+See the [dedicated documenation on the app deployment](https://github.com/Urban-Analytics-Technology-Platform/demoland-web/blob/main/CUSTOM_AREA.md).

 ### Building the container

 To successfully build the container, navigate to the root of the repository and copy the